 From the conception phase to post-presentation, I have received much feedback from potential users, a subject matter expert in postpartum care, and fellow designers.
 They helped me validate the concept, design and also plan for the next step to work around the constraints.

 The thing that was most exciting to me about warmly was the ability to curate based on your postpartum needs — I suffered from a postpartum hemorrhage so I had to add more iron to my diet immediately — I would have loved to eat something other than extra spinach and even better if it came to my door without having to think about it.

 After-care for the birth person is REAL.
 You have a whole journey of your own to go on, separate from the baby, and will need lots of stuff (and support) to help you along the way.
 Many brands focus on newborns' needs, but not a lot to serve the new mothers.
 We need more brands like Warmly to step forward and support new moms.

 WARMLY, love that.
 It was really smart to include tags on the meals that clarify how they can help (mood booster, healing, breastfeeding, etc.).

 The chatroom feature is really interesting, but I wonder how feasible it is to have something like that exist in a food-ordering application.

-I made sure I do user testing for every stage of the design process to either receive the validation, narrow down to from multiple options, or to identify a hole to fix.
+I made sure I do user testing for every stage of the design process to either receive the validation, narrow it down to multiple options, or identify a hole to fix.
 The example shown below is my various iterations for virtual communal table feature screens.
 After a few rounds of iterations, I have created a high-fidelity prototype to demo Warmly during the presentation.